mindsparkist/ITIL-Notes/README.md

 In simpler terms, an incident is like a fire alarm going off - it needs immediate attention.
 A case is more like a leaky faucet - it might be annoying, but it can potentially wait for a less urgent fix.

+L1/L2/L3 – Explained

+Imagine a Pit Crew for Your Software Issues

+Think of your software and its users as a race car.
+When problems arise (bugs, errors), you have a team to fix them, just like a pit crew.
+This team is often organized into different levels (L1, L2, L3) based on their expertise and the complexity of issues they handle.

+Delivery Layers: Your Pit Crew's Expertise

+L1 (Level 1): These are the first responders, like the jack crew in a pit stop.
+They handle common, well-defined problems that often have quick solutions.
+They might reset configurations, restart services, or provide basic troubleshooting steps.
+L2 (Level 2): They're the more experienced technicians, like the tire changers.
+They tackle issues that require deeper investigation or go beyond basic troubleshooting.
+L2 engineers might analyze logs, diagnose root causes, or implement workarounds.
+L3 (Level 3): These are the pit crew's experts, like the engine specialists.
+They deal with intricate problems requiring advanced knowledge or specialized skills.
+L3 engineers might fix complex bugs, perform in-depth debugging, or involve developers in resolving coding issues.